Zwyczajnygosc/scpsl-docker-beta/README.md

 new image every time the game updates.
 This comes at the cost of a slightly longer boot sequence, however the worst of this can be addressed by holding steamcmd in a named volume.

+## Setup Guide

+1. Ensure you have Docker installed and running on your system.
+  - If you need to install Docker, please head to their [website]() for instructions
+3. Run `docker pull doobig/scpsl-docker:latest` or otherwise load the image.
+  - Alternatively, download the `.tar` file and run `docker load`
+4. (Optional) Create a new directory and docker-compose file for the server.
+5. (Optional) Review environment variables and set any configurations neccesary.
+  - See below for an example compose file and list of ENVs
+6. Start the server with `docker run` or `docker compose up` if using docker-compose.
+7. Wait and watch.
+Startup might take a while without any existing files.
+  - Startup is typically faster if steamcmd and/or config files are made persistent.
+8. (Optional) Ensure any peristent data (I.E Config files) are correctly mounted on the host system.
+  - Config files may need to be regenerated after larger updates, as they can become outdated.

 ## Configuration